xanothos/ansible-styleguide/README.md

   become: true
 ```

-**Always use the map syntax,** regardless of how many pairs exist in the map.
+**Always use map syntax,** regardless of how many pairs exist in the map.

 ```yaml
 # bad